If we are to defeat our fear of death, we must understand our existential fear. Then we can confront and defeat it.

 The term soul is interchangeable with spirit.
 Others call this the observer.
 The observer is the person you talk to you inside your head.
 It’s the person who experiences your dreams.
 We know from experience that thoughts and emotions appear “real” in vivid dreams.

-So, the “dark night of the soul test” is more than a powerful emotional experience.
+The “dark night of the soul test” isn’t just a powerful emotional experience.
 These events could be breakthroughs in perception.
 We may not plan or want this experience, but that doesn’t matter.
 All we know for sure is a message is making its way to our conscious mind.
 And this message is triggering one of our primal fears.
+(1)

 We don’t know the origin of this message.
 It could be something from our subconscious or some other source, like our soul.
 Some traditions believe it is the way the universe speaks to us.
 We may not know the origin, but it is a message trying to get our attention.
 We must deal with it.